Show Eloqua Form Name in Webform Handler Summary

 Proposed resolution

-Display the form name in the summary with connection status and link if not.
+Display the form name in the summary

 Remaining tasks

-Add the connection status
+Add the form name.

 User interface changes